MehluliB/My-projects/Mobile app/Vital sync/Readme.md

 ##App Demo
 https://youtu.be/0ePKuhByubE?t=8&si=GCOm0GZm3l6TkHYN

-## Key Changes Made to accommodate the Final Poe
-•	Implemented lists to organize data effectively and enhance the app's responsiveness.
-•	Modified the sleeping mode page as it was the fourth feature that was needed.
-•	Integrated new features: fingerprint biometric authentication, offline mode functionality, a notification channel, and language support for Zulu.
 ## Features
 •	Workout Notifications: Sends alerts when users complete workouts or need reminders.
 •	Notification Channel: A dedicated channel for fitness-related notifications.